 - • Multiple countries affected: Similar recalls occurred in Australia in 2024 when schools were forced to close playgrounds due to contaminated sand, showing this is a continuing global issue.

-- • Disease latency creates hidden risk: Mesothelioma and lung cancer from asbestos exposure typically develop 20-50 years after initial contact, making childhood exposure particularly dangerous because the disease may not appear until adulthood.[7]
+- • Disease latency creates hidden risk: Mesothelioma and lung cancer from fiber exposure typically develop 20-50 years after initial contact, making childhood exposure particularly dangerous because the disease may not appear until adulthood.[7]

 Why Is Tremolite Asbestos More Dangerous Than Other Asbestos Types?